diogomartino/palworld-ds-gui/README.md

 4. Hit the "Start" button

 The default settings mirror the official configurations, but users have the flexibility to customize them according to their preferences.

-> [!WARNING]
-> Be aware that this software is still in early development and may contain bugs.
-Please report any issues you find.

 ## Development